Person standing in Beale's Cut, looking south. 1.75x2.5-inch BW negative, n.d. (ca. 1900-1910).

 Tunnel, which gave way to modern-day Sierra

 Highway in 1938.
-During the El Niño winter of 1997-98, Beale's Cut caved in.
-Today it's at about half of its former depth.
+During the El Niño storms of 1997-98, Beale's Cut caved in.
+Today it is at about half of its former depth, and the remaining walls form more of a V shape than a U shape.

-For more info, read Movie Trivia from Beale's Cut.
+For more information, read Movie Trivia from Beale's Cut.

 DI4005: 9600 dpi jpeg from BW negative, collection of Sharon Divis.